CosmoLike/cocoa/README.md

 ## Overview of the [Cobaya](https://github.com/CobayaSampler)-[CosmoLike](https://github.com/CosmoLike) Joint Architecture (Cocoa) <a name="overview"></a>

 Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines inside the [Cobaya](https://github.com/CobayaSampler) framework.
 [CosmoLike](https://github.com/CosmoLike) can analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) and simulate future multi-probe analyses for LSST and Roman.
 Besides integrating [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike), this project introduces shell scripts and readme instructions that allow users to containerize [Cobaya](https://github.com/CobayaSampler).
 The container structure made possible by our shell scripts ensures two things:
-1. Everyone will run the code with the same compiler, packages, and libraries.
-The consistent use of compilers, packages, and libraries helps debugging and installation (we run code in many HPC environments).
+1. Users will adopt the same compiler and libraries (including their versions).
-2. Users can use multiple [Cobaya](https://github.com/CobayaSampler) instances consistently.
+2. Users will be able to use multiple [Cobaya](https://github.com/CobayaSampler) instances consistently.

 This readme file presents basic and advanced instructions for installing all [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike) components.